 - 8. LENDER ADDRESS: Enter the complete address of the person or financial institution that made the loan. - 9.
 LOAN AMOUNT: Enter the principal amount of the loan. - 10.
 INTEREST RATE: Enter the interest rate. - 11.
 MATURITY DATE: Enter the maturity date. - 12.
-PRINCIPAL OCCUPATION OR JOB TITLE: Candidates for and holders of statewide offices in the executive branch, and candidates for and holders of legislative offices, must disclose the principal occupation or job title of each individual from whom the candidate or officeholder has accepted a loan (including a pledge of a loan) of \$1,010 or more during the reporting period.
-Other types of filers are not required to report this information but may do so. - 13.
-EMPLOYER: Candidates for and holders of statewide offices in the executive branch, and candidates for and holders of legislative offices, must disclose the full name of the employer of an individual from whom the candidate or officeholder has accepted a loan (including a pledge of a loan) of \$1,010 or more during the reporting period.
-Other types of filers are not required to report this information but may do so.

-- 14. DESCRIPTION OF COLLATERAL: If there is no collateral for the loan, check the "none" box and go to section 15.
+PRINCIPAL OCCUPATION OR JOB TITLE (Optional): You may enter the principal occupation or job title of an individual from whom you accepted a loan (including a pledge of a loan) during the reporting period. - 13.
+EMPLOYER (Optional): You may enter the full name of the employer of an individual from whom you accepted a loan (including a pledge of a loan) during the reporting period. - 14.
+DESCRIPTION OF COLLATERAL: If there is no collateral for the loan, check the "none" box and go to # 15.
 If there is collateral for the loan, enter a description of the collateral for the loan. - 15.
-"Check if personal funds were deposited into political account" box: Check this box only if the loan is a deposit of your personal funds into an account in which political contributions are held as permitted by section 253.0351(c) of the Election Code.
-Political expenditures made from that loan, and any subsequent expenditures to reimburse the candidate or officeholder, must be reported as if they were made from political contributions.
+"Check if personal funds were deposited into political account" Box: Check this box only if the loan is a deposit of your personal funds into an account in which political contributions are held as permitted by section 253.0351(c) of the Election Code.
+Political expenditures made from that loan, and any subsequent expenditures to reimburse the candidate, must be reported as if they were made from political contributions.
 The reimbursement may not exceed the amount reported as a loan.
-Personal funds deposited in an account in which political contributions are held are subject to the personal use restrictions. - 16.
-GUARANTOR INFORMATION: If there are no guarantors for the loan, check the "Not Applicable" box and skip sections 17 through 21.
+Personal funds deposited in an account in which political contributions are held are subject to the personal use restrictions.

+16. GUARANTOR INFORMATION: If there are no guarantors for the loan, check the "Not Applicable" box and skip sections 17 through 21.
 If you have no further loans to report, go to the next applicable schedule.